-why a micro wedding may be small but are certainly no less significant and special.
+Why a micro wedding may be small but are certainly no less significant and special.

 Due to the pandemic there are many ideas being banded about on how is the best way to plan your wedding and comply with the regulations regarding large gatherings.
 Micro weddings, sequel weddings and elopements.

 Today I want to talk about why a micro wedding.
 Simply put a micro wedding is a smaller more intimate wedding.

 A micro wedding – what exactly is it?